 T-Mobile USA Inc. received a second round of bids for its cellular towers, attracting offers from companies such as American Tower Corp.
-(AMT) and Crown Castle International Corp.
-(CCI), a person with knowledge of the deal said.
+(AMT:US) and Crown Castle International Corp.
+(CCI:US), a person with knowledge of the deal said.

 The unit of Deutsche Telekom AG (DTE), which owns about 7,000 antenna towers in the U.S., has also received bids from private- equity firms, said the person, who asked not to be named because the discussions aren’t public.
 Selling the assets could raise about $2 billion, according to Kevin Smithen, an analyst with Macquarie Capital in New York.